kencrocken/kencrocken.github.io/_posts/2014-09-24-rake-tweet.markdown

 ---
 layout: post
 title: "Rake Tweet"
-description: ""
+description: "I thought it would be pretty cool if I could just <code>$rake tweet</code> and my last post would be tweeted.
+Below is the solution I came up with."
 category:
 tags: []
 comments: true
 ---

-##Tweet This!
-I thought it would be pretty cool if I could just ```rake tweet``` and my last post would be tweeted.
-Below is the solution I came up with.

 I used the [Twitter Gem](https://github.com/sferik/twitter) and [Google_Url_Shortener Gem](https://github.com/joshnesbitt/google_url_shortener).